timothypage/fly-keycloak/README.md

 CREATE DATABASE keycloak OWNER = keycloak;
 ```

-create the fly app (keycloak needs a minimum of 512MB of memory, and needs special configuration to run in cluster mode)
+create the fly app (keycloak needs a minimum of 512MB of memory, and needs special configuration to run in cluster mode, so we'll just run one instance for now)
 ```
 fly launch